 The government before Mosaddeq toed the line claiming the Iranians weren’t capable of managing the operation.
 The prime minister was assassinated and Mosaddeq came to power; appointed by the Shah of Iran to appease the people who saw the oil being pumped out of their ground and all the profits from this operation going to England.

 Mosaddeq immediately nationalized the oil industry although promised to pay fair compensation from the revenue generated.
 Royalist Iranians protested this move as Mosaddeq was largely a populist.
 There was much internal turmoil.
 Mosaddeq emerged victorious although the British then waged a war of economic ruin on Iran.
 President Truman opposed the British “rule or ruin” policies but President Eisenhower thought differently.
-He was worried that Mosaddeq, a fervent anti-socialist, would turn to the Soviet Union for help.
+He worried that Mosaddeq, a fervent anti-socialist, would turn to the Soviet Union for help.

-He ordered the orchestration of a coup.
+Eisenhower ordered the orchestration of a coup.
 CIA operatives paid tribesmen to riot, pretended to be communists and socialist and threatened enemies of Mosaddeq in a clever ruse to make them even more angry at the prime minister.
 Mosaddeq was removed from power and arrested.
 He died four years later still under house arrest.

 The Shah of Iran then came back into power and was eventually overthrown himself in the 1979 popular revolution.